DasEd955/Stocks-Subreddit-Classifier/planning.md

 *News ↔ Analysis boundary:*

 > "Nvidia just reported another blowout quarter. $30B revenue, 122% YoY growth.
-This changes the competitive calculus for AMD — their data center roadmap looks underpowered by comparison."
+This changes the competitive calculus for AMD.
+Their data center roadmap looks underpowered by comparison."

 → `Evidence_Based_Analysis`.
 The first two sentences are news; the third is the dominant purpose of the post and constitutes analysis (draws an implication about a competitor).
 The analytical framing is the thesis; the news figures are the supporting premise.